Green Bay Chill

 The Green Bay Chill was a women's American football team in the Legends Football League (formerly Lingerie Football League) that played from 2011 to 2014.
 The Chill played in Green Bay, Wisconsin, at the Resch Center from 2011 to 2013.
 In 2014, the team moved to Milwaukee, Wisconsin, with home games at U.S. Cellular Arena.
 Their first game in the 2014 season was set to take place in the U.S. Cellular Arena but it was rescheduled to July 12 citing lack of ticket sales.
 The July 12 game was the only Chill game played at the arena.
-The team was coached by former Green Bay Packer lineman Gilbert Brown.
+The team was coached by former Green Bay Packer defensive tackle Gilbert Brown.